Generally, a metal exclusion zone is required in the gap between the sensor Target and Antenna.

+In principle, a metal shield may be inserted between these components however the skin depth through which the excitation signals can permeate limits the thickness of the metal shield.
+The lower the excitation frequency, the greater the thickness of permissible metal.
 The maximum thickness of metal depends on the actual metal.
-If a metal shield is to be used then non-magnetic stainless steel is most preferred with aluminium, steel, copper or brass least preferred.
-Practically, metal thicknesses of <1.6mm are necessary.< Back to FAQs
+If a metal shield is to be used then non-magnetic stainless steel is most preferred with aluminum, steel, copper, or brass least preferred.
+Practically, metal thicknesses of <1.6mm would be necessary.

 Please note that resolution and accuracy would be limited in such an arrangement.< Back to FAQs